Step 1: Check current swap usage

 Step 3: Set permissions for the swap file

-For security reasons, it is necessary to set the correct permissions so that only the root user can access this file:
+For security, set the correct permissions so that only the root user can access this file:

 sudo chmod 600 /swapfile